ipodao/alldoc/Game/Learning.Libgdx.Game.Development/all.md

 在`create()`中初始化。如加载资源，初始化游戏状态。接下来是`resize()`.
 This is the first opportunity for an application to adjust itself to the available display size (width and height) given in pixels.

 Next, Libgdx will handle system events.
 If no event has occurred in the meanwhile, it is assumed that the application is (still) running.
-The next state would be render().
-This is where a game application will mainly do two things:
+The next state would be `render()`. 在此方法中主要做两件事情：

 - 更新游戏模型
 - 将更新后的模型绘制在屏幕上

 Afterwards, a decision is made upon which the platform type is detected by Libgdx.
 On a desktop or in a web browser, the displaying application window can be resized virtually at any time.
-Libgdx compares the last and current sizes on every cycle so that resize() is only called if the display size has changed.
+Libgdx compares the last and current sizes on every cycle so that `resize()` is only called if the display size has changed.
 This makes sure that the running application is able to accommodate a changed display size.

-Another system event that can occur during runtime is the exitevent.
+Another system event that can occur during runtime is the `exit` event.
 When it occurs, Libgdx will first change to the `pause()` state, which is a very good place to save any data that would be lost otherwise after the application has terminated.
-Subsequently, Libgdx changes to the dispose() state where an application should do its final clean-up to free all the resources that it is still using.
+Subsequently, Libgdx changes to the `dispose()` state where an application should do its final clean-up to free all the resources that it is still using.

-This is also almost true for *Android*, except that pause() is an intermediate state that is not directly followed by a dispose() state at first.
+This is also almost true for *Android*, except that `pause()` is an intermediate state that is not directly followed by a `dispose()` state at first.
 Be aware that this event may occur anytime during application runtime while the user has pressed the Home button or if there is an incoming phone call in the meanwhile.
-In fact, as long as the Android operating system does not need the occupied memory of the paused application, its state will not be changed to dispose().
-Moreover, it is possible that a paused application might receive a resumesystem event, which in this case would change its state to resume(), and it would eventually arrive at the system event handler again.
+In fact, as long as the Android operating system does not need the occupied memory of the paused application, its state will not be changed to `dispose()`.
+Moreover, it is possible that a paused application might receive a resumesystem event, which in this case would change its state to `resume()`, and it would eventually arrive at the system event handler again.

 ### 2.5 Starter 类